bluz71/git-status-fly/README.md

 **much** slower than doing the same using optimized Rust, often twice as slow depending on the size of the repository.

-Note, this utility is used to accelerate [bash-seafly-prompt](https://github.com/bluz71/bash-seafly-prompt).
+Note, this utility is used to accelerate the [bash-seafly-prompt](https://github.com/bluz71/bash-seafly-prompt).

 Installation
 ------------

-Copy the appropriate _git-status-fly_ binary, from `Releases`, to somewhere in the current `$PATH`.
+Copy, and untar, the appropriate _git-status-fly_ binary, from **Releases**, to somewhere in the current `$PATH`.

-Alternatively if the full Rust build chain is available, clone this repository and build a release via `cargo build --release` and copy the `git-status-fly` binary from `target/release` to somewhere in the current `$PATH`.
+Alternatively if the Rust build chain is available, clone this repository and build a release via `cargo build --release` and copy the `git-status-fly` binary from `target/release` to somewhere in the current `$PATH`.

 Requirements